SIP stands for Scilab Image Processing toolbox. SIP

 What SIP can do:

-Although SIP is early in its development, it has the following
+Although SIP is far from complete, it has the following

 See the ChangeLog and the